camunda/camunda/docs/src/java-client/logging.md

 ## Configuration

 Add a file called `log4j2.xml` to the classpath of your application.
-Add the following contents:
+Add the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>